skeetio/learngraphql-lessons/1-basics/6-query-variables.md

 }
 ~~~

-Let's say, we need to change count as `20`.
-Then, we need to generate this query again.
+Let's say, we need to change the count to `20`.
+Then we need to generate this query again.
 This can be hard to manage in a real app.

-With this approach, there is no possible way to set some of these arguments inside the server.
+Using this approach, there is no possible way to set some of these arguments inside the server.
 Normally, `userId` is an argument we **must** set from the server side.

 But fortunately, GraphQL has a better way to pass values to the queries rather than hard coding them inside the query.
 That's the job of **query variables**.

-Let's see how to use query variables.
+Let's see how to use query variables:

 *****